How Beverley McLachlin found her bliss: Where she came from and what she leaves behind

 One summer soon after joining the Supreme Court, Beverley McLachlin travelled to England for a legal conference for Canadians at Cambridge University.

-Frank McArdle, the conference founder, was a masculine, brainy type.
+Frank McArdle, who became involved with the legal conference in 1981, was a masculine, brainy type.
 He had once played hockey in his youth with the legendary Maurice (Rocket) Richard.
-(Mr. McArdle was on the junior Verdun Maple Leafs, and the Montreal Canadiens, the Rocket's team, called him up for an exhibition game of past, present and possible future players.)
-And like Chief Justice McLachlin, Mr. McArdle, a father of two boys, had an adventurous spirit, having reinvented himself at the age of 47 by heading to law school, after years working in public relations and advertising.
+(Mr. McArdle was on the junior Verdun Maple Leafs, and the Montreal Canadiens, the Rocket’s team, called him up for an exhibition game of past, present and possible future players.)
+And like Chief Justice McLachlin, Mr. McArdle, a father of three, had an adventurous spirit, having reinvented himself at the age of 47 by heading to law school, after years working in public relations and advertising.
 They married in 1992.

 "There's always another page to turn, and you turn it," she said once, quoting her friend and colleague Claire L'Heureux-Dubé.